DoganM95/CP2077-Modding-Guide/README.md

 ## Logic Manipulation with Redscript

 Redscript is like an advanced version of redmod.
 It is able to replace only specific functions instead of whole files, making it alot more fine-granular and reducing conflict potential to a minimum.
+The example this time will be a working one, with visible effect ingame.
 - **Key aspects**:
   - Redscript uses a [swift-like syntax](https://wiki.redmodding.org/redscript/language/intro/redscript-in-2-minutes)
   - Files are saved with `.reds` extension